 The pace of life is different.
 Things happen when they happen.
 Meetings start late.
 Deliveries arrive in windows, not at specific times.
 This will frustrate you at first.
 Then you’ll love it.

 Making local friends takes effort.
-The expat bubble is comfortable but limiting.
-Take Spanish classes, join local activities, eat where locals eat.
+The foreigner bubble is comfortable but limiting.
+Take Spanish classes, join local activities, eat where locals eat — our Guatemala food guide will help you know what to order.
 Guatemala opens up when you speak the language.